 Ian Thomsen, via ESPN’s Jackie MacMullan

-James didn't get his wish.
-It would take more than 17 games for Riley to boot out his protégé.
-Spoelstra had been with the Heat since 1997, starting off as a video coordinator.
-He was along the sidelines when Riley guided the franchise to its very first title in 2006.
+James didn't get his wish, and it took more than 17 games for Riley to boot out his protégé.
+Spoelstra had been with the Heat since 1997, starting as a video coordinator.
+He was on the sidelines when Riley guided the franchise to its first title in 2006.
 Riley had too much regard for Spoelstra's hustle.
 Keeping Spoelstra at the helm turned out to be the right decision.
 The Heat went on to win two titles in four years.
 A 2-4 record in the NBA Finals is not particularly attractive.
 But Riley remained patient.
-He won four titles with the Lakers in nine years because he knows the process and trusts in it.
+He won four titles with the Lakers in nine years because he knows the process and trusts it.
 Unfortunately, James didn't share the same principles.
 In fact, he had something totally different in mind: he wanted to go home.

 "I had two to three days of tremendous anger.
 I was absolutely livid, which I expressed to myself and my closest friends," Riley said.
 Then, Thomsen wrote, over the weeks and months to come, Riley came to see the move to Cleveland from LeBron's point of view.
 "My beautiful plan all of a sudden came crashing down," Riley said.
 "That team in ten years could have won five or six championships.
 But I get it.
 I get the whole chronicle of [LeBron's] life.